LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Fonts

-The fonts used throughout the website is Crimson Text for headers and Open Sans for all other elements.
+The fonts used throughout the website is Crimson Text for headers and buttons and Open Sans for all other elements.
 I searched Google for some good font pairings for ecommerce websites.
 I came across [this website](https://www.builderfly.com/7-perfect-font-pairing-for-your-ecommerce-website/) and was enticed by the pairing of Crimson Text and Source Sans Pro.
 However, whilst I was developing the header and navbar, I decided that Source Sans Pro font wasn't quite right for my website.
 I turned to [Google Fonts](https://fonts.google.com/) to identify other fonts which make good partners to Crimson Text.
 I ended up choosing Open Sans as the font to partner Crimson Text.

 #### Colour Scheme

 I visited a number of popular ecommerce websites for inspiration in the colour palette and design.
-[Asos.com](https://www.asos.com/men/), [Adidas](https://www.adidas.co.uk/), [New Look](https://www.newlook.com/uk/homepage) and also the [mini-project](https://mini-project-4-boutique-ado.herokuapp.com/) all demonstrate the simple use of predominantly black and white colour palettes with little colour used.
-I think this helps ensure product images standout from the page and wanted to mirror this in my project.
+[Asos.com](https://www.asos.com/men/), [Adidas](https://www.adidas.co.uk/), [New Look](https://www.newlook.com/uk/homepage) and also the [Boutique Ado mini-project](https://mini-project-4-boutique-ado.herokuapp.com/) all demonstrate the simple use of predominantly black and white colour palettes with little colour used.
+I think this helps ensure product images standout from the page and I wanted to mirror this in my project.
 I used [Coolors](https://coolors.co/) to help generate a colour scheme which incorporated a strong black but also other strong colours to help make certain sections and buttons of the website stand out.

 #### Inspiration